ubaldot/defrecs/README.md

 schedule our components.
 In the `application_setup.c` file you do the
 following:

-1. Initalize the platform and the components,
+1. Initalize the platform and the application components,
-2. Define the periodic tasks (i.e. you set sampling period, allocated stack memory, etc),
+2. Define the periodic tasks (i.e. you set sampling periods, allocated stack memory, etc),
 3. For each periodic task you list the components that shall be executed.